chellej80/Embarr-Equestrian/README.md

 ### Media

 All images with the exception of the hero image (purchased from Shutterstock) are images taken by the project owner and her family

+The youtube videos do not belong nor were created by me, they are simply a tool to showcase how a video can be embedded.

 # Deployment